JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Sources of History.md

+> This part needs to be more concise
 ## Sources of History
 - Refers to handwritten, printed, drawn, designed, and other composed materials.
 - But most of our historical sources are documents as of now.